enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     Above this density, a Pop III "color" particle forms, and it will populate the surrounding region with a color field.
 Units: mean density.
 Default: 1e6
 ``PopIIIColorMass`` (external)
     A Pop III "color" particle will populate the surrounding region with a mass of PopIIIColorMass.
 Units: solar masses.
 Default: 1e6
+``TypeIILowerMass`` (external)
+    The minimum stellar mass above which Pop III stars explode as core collapse supernovae Units: solar masses.
+Default: 11.0 ``TypeIIUpperMass`` (external)
+    The maximum stellar mass below which Pop III stars explode as core collapse supernovae.
+Units: solar masses.
+Default: 40.0
+``PISNLowerMass`` (external)
+    The minimum stellar mass above which Pop III stars explode as pair instability supernovae.
+Units: solar masses.
+Default: 140.0
+``PISNUpperMass`` (external)
+    The maximum stellar mass below which Pop III stars explode as pair instability supernovae.
+Units: solar masses.
+Default: 260.0
+``PopIIIPISNEnergy`` (external)
+    Only implemented for the Pop III model used in the individual star formation and stellar feedback model.
+    The energy which which Pop III pair instability supernovae explode.
+If < 0, uses the model from Heger and Woosley, as default in Pop III star formation in Enzo.
+Units: 1.0E51 erg Default: -1

 .. _radiative_star_cluster_formation_parameters: